Songs of Muerto County Revisited

 Songs of Muerto County Revisited is a two-CD version of Puerto Muerto's 'lost' soundtrack to the classic cult horror flick The Texas Chain Saw Massacre, released on 20 Nov 2006.
-It was originally a limited edition release to coincide with their tour of US colleges and theaters with the original "Leatherface".
+It was originally a limited edition to coincide with their tour of US colleges and theaters with the original "Leatherface".
 Its success has spread to Europe.

-The band also appear alongside Calexico, Bright Eyes, Sparklehorse, Johnny Cash, and Gram Parsons on the venue's best of 'Strange Country' compilation album.
-The Introduction to Puerto Muerto bonus disc includes tracks from their first three albums, as well as B-sides and out-takes, including their cover of the Kinks' "Alcohol".
+The band also appear alongside Calexico, Bright Eyes, Sparklehorse, Johnny Cash, and Gram Parsons on the venue's best-of Strange Country compilation album.
+The Introduction to Puerto Muerto bonus disc includes tracks from their first three albums, as well as B-sides and outtakes, including their cover of the Kinks' "Alcohol".